Shelterin: Repression of DNA repair mechanisms

 There are two main DNA-damage-signaling pathways that shelterin represses: the ATR kinase pathway, blocked by POT1, and the ATM kinase pathway, blocked by TRF2.
 In the ATR kinase pathway, ATR and ATRIP sense the presence of single-stranded DNA and induce a phosphorylation cascade that leads to cell cycle arrest.
 To prevent this signal, POT1 "shelters" the single-stranded region of telomeric DNA.
 The ATM kinase pathway, which starts from ATM and other proteins sensing double strand breaks, similarly ends with cell cycle arrest.
 TRF2 may also hide the ends of telomeres, just as POT1 hides the single-stranded regions.
 Another theory proposes the blocking of the signal downstream.
 This will lead to a dynamic instability of the cells over time.

+TIN2 and TRF2 independently block accumulation of the DNA repair enzyme PARP1 at telomeres.

-The structure of the t-loop may prevent NHEJ.
+The structure of the T-loop may prevent NHEJ.
 For NHEJ to occur, the Ku heterodimer must be able to bind to the ends of the chromosome.
 Another theory offers the mechanism proposed earlier: TRF2 hides the ends of telomeres.